-Shipping is the final stage of fulfilment.
+Shipping is the final stage of fulfillment.
 The packed boxes are shipped to the customer to complete the order.

 NOTE: This is the shipping process when DEAR is used without integration with a shipping service.
-See Shipping with Shipping and Fulfilment Services for more information.
+See Shipping with Shipping and Fulfillment Services for more information.

 To ship an order: